lazyd3v/vivino-systembolaget/README.md

 1. Execute `yarn build` to build extension
 1. Go to [chrome://extensions/](chrome://extensions)
 1. Press Load unpacked button and select public folder in the prompt window
+1. Click "Manage extensions", make sure this extension has an access to vivino website